 scoring position called a jammer, one pivot, and three

 blockers.
 The pivots and blockers form what we call a

 pack.
-The pack starts out ahead of the jammers
+The pack starts out 20 feet ahead of the jammers

 skate another lap before they start scoring points.
 On